nseckinoral/samples-dotnet/inventory-v3-0/README.md

 # Introduction #
-This is a sample project showcasing how you can use [InStoreMetadata APIs](http://dev.xomni.com/v3-0/http-api/public-apis/catalog/item-in-store-metadata) to see stock details of products for a spesific store or look-up across multiple stores for availability.
-Even though in this document we are only going to discuss inventory aspect of our APIs, InStoreMetadata APIs are designed in a generic way to give you flexibility implementing different scenarios where you might need store specific contextual data.
+This is a sample project showcasing how you can use [InStoreMetadata APIs](http://dev.xomni.com/v3-0/http-api/public-apis/catalog/item-in-store-metadata) to enable inventory related scenarios in the retail industry.
+In our sample implementation you can run queries for a specific stores or look-up across multiple stores for product availability.
+Keep in mind that in this document we are only going to discuss inventory aspect of our APIs, InStoreMetadata APIs are designed in a generic way to give you the flexibility you need to implement different scenarios where you might need store specific contextual data.

 # What is "In-Store Metadata?" #
-In-Store Metadata is a **store based** metadata that may be used to store contextual and optional data about an item.
+In-Store Metadata is a **store based** metadata that may be used to store contextual and optional data about an item for a particular store.

-# How to Support Inventory With In-Store Metadata#
+# How to Support Inventory With In-Store Metadata APIs?#
-In "**Inventory Sample App**", it is used in 2 different ways:
+In our "**Inventory Sample App**", the APIs are used in two different ways:

-- **Fetch a single item**, check if it's available to buy.
+- **Fetch a single item** and check if it's available for purchase within the current store.
-- If it's not available, see other stores the product can be bought from by **fetching the in-store metadata across multiple stores**.
+- If it's not available in the current store, see other stores where the product can be bought from by **fetching the in-store metadata across multiple stores**.

-After fetching the in-store metadata across multiple stores, we represented them in a map that is provided by Bing Maps.
-You can find the reference link at the bottom.
+After fetching the in-store metadata across multiple stores, we represent them in a simple map.
+We have used Bing Maps for the client implementation.
+You can find the reference link at the bottom for more information about the client control.

-Two different instore metadata has been created for sample items in this project.
-One of them was for showing the **item availability**, another one was for showing the **quantity**.
+Two different instore metadata have been created for the sample items in this project.
+One of them is to show the **item availability**, the other one is to show the **stock quantity**.

 **Example Response:**